Concepts¶

 - Update: Changes take effect on the next cycle

-- Pause: Click Pause to stop only that card
+- Pause: Click Pause to stop only that panel

 Live Coding¶